CybRookie/it_infra_code/backup_restore.md

 # Backup restoration procedures for every service and configuration

-Last time modified: 24th November 2020
+Last time modified: 29th November 2020

 > Update:
+> - added restoration procedure for the Docker
+> - added restoration procedure for the HAProxy
-> - added restoration procedure for the containerised Grafana
+> - added restoration procedure for the keepalived
-> - added restoration procedure for the containerised Agama
+> - added restoration procedure for the containerised HAProxy exporter
-> - fixed stop/start service commands for the Grafana service
+> - added restoration procedure for the keepalived exporter
-> - changed escalation-needed notes

 Table of contents: